How much do our debt collection services cost?

 Debt collection fees

 Our solicitors at Moneyback.no specialise in debt collection.
-The hourly fee for their services ranges from 1,800 to 2,200 Norwegian kroner plus 25% VAT, depending on the complexity of the case.
+The hourly fee for the services starts from 2,200 Norwegian kroner plus 25% VAT, depending on the complexity of the case.
 This amount is relatively small given that these services will help increase your chances of success.
 If your claim is upheld, the debtor is typically required to bear the cost of your solicitor’s services.
 Thus, you will recover your debt as well as your legal costs, and your investment will definitely pay off.
 In all cases, we request a pre-payment to the client’s deposit account.

 Fair prices that meet your expectations